Thank you for your interest in Obsidian! Please enter your information in the form and we will contact you shortly to schedule a demo.

 There’s a fundamental disconnect between the teams who implement and manage Workday and the security team looking to protect it.
-Application owners are primarily concerned with configuring Workday to be a powerful productivity tool for your organization, and often see security as a lesser concern.
+Application owners are primarily concerned with configuring Workday to be a powerful productivity tool for your organization, and often see Workday security issues as a lesser concern.
 Security teams typically need to request information, and even if they’re given access, Workday’s interface is designed around the needs of business users and administrators.

 The most important first step to establishing a better relationship between application owners and security teams is ensuring that both teams have a full understanding of what’s happening within Workday and across your other business-critical applications.
 That includes insights into user activity, the scope of user privileges, access to sensitive information, unoptimized security settings, and integrations with other applications and third-party services.

 While existing single sign-on and multi-factor authentication solutions are effective initial measures to protect Workday, your security team needs to continually monitor for insider threats and bad actors that manage to bypass these systems.
 Without a complete picture of user activity within Workday and across other applications, potential threats are nearly impossible to manually identify.

 Your security team needs a solution that can baseline user activity across Workday and other business-critical SaaS applications to identify anomalies early on, prompting remediation before data exfiltration.
 Such context would give you the ability to immediately identify signs of external threats, including logins from countries with no active employees and banking information changes directed at foreign accounts.
 You should also be able to monitor employees with upcoming termination dates to analyze abnormal file access, identify potential insider threats, and ultimately protect sensitive data and intellectual property.